swaruplabUCI/Relapse-to-cocaine-seeking-is-regulated-by-medial-habenula-Nr4a2/README.md

 of the transcription factor Nr4a2.
 Here we list the major sections of the paper and provide links to the data analysis steps in each part.

+## snRNA-seq data generated in this study

+The raw and processed snRNA-seq data generated in this study has been deposited on the NCBI Gene Expression Omnibus (GEO) at accession number XXXXX (will ammend to actual link upon official publication).

 ## Code to program the cocaine reinstatement behavioral experiment

 We supply the script that was used during the cocaine reinstatement behavioral experiment.